The Essential Guide to Food Safe 3D Printing: Regulations, Technologies, Materials, and More

 Food safe 3D printing is possible and the variety of materials approved as food safe is increasing, but there is a high degree of ambiguity around the workflows and finding the appropriate applicable regulations can be a challenge.

-Read on for an introduction to food safety, food safety considerations for 3D printing, and a variety of methods to produce food safe products with common 3D printing technologies, including stereolithography (SLA), fused deposition modeling (FDM), and selective laser sintering (SLS).
+Read on for an introduction to food safety, food safety considerations for 3D printing, and a variety of methods to produce food safe products with common 3D printing processes, including stereolithography (SLA), fused deposition modeling (FDM), and selective laser sintering (SLS).

 No Formlabs resins are food safe unless users take additional steps.